 One of the first GB Instructors to teach abroad was Master Roberto Maia in the city of Boston, Massachusetts.
 Others followed like Master Marcio Simas in Orlando, Florida, and Professor Eduardo Lima in Tampa, Florida.

 Later, many Gracie Barra Black Belts contributed to the globalization of our sport.
-It is important to also note the contributions of Professor Marcelo Resende in Australia, Professor Ze Radiola, Masters Mauricio Robe, and Frederico Pimentel, Professor Vinicius Dracolino Magalhaes, and Braulio Estima in Europe, and Professor Nao Takigawa in Japan.
+It is important to also note the contributions of Professor Marcelo Rezende in Australia, Masters Mauricio Robe and Frederico Pimentel, Professor Vinicius Draculino Magalhaes, Braulio Estima in Europe, and Professor Nao Takigawa in Japan.

 2001 – Birth and development of Gracie Barra Association